rchrdwllm/dotfiles/README.md

 ## Some notes <a name="some-notes"></a>

-I don't know about you but in case you're experiencing a super slow reboot or shutdown with this, I followed [this](https://www.reddit.com/r/archlinux/comments/whsqdq/comment/ij9r90h/?utm_source=reddit&utm_medium=web2x&context=3) Reddit comment and it helped!
+-   I don't know about you but in case you're experiencing a super slow reboot or shutdown with this, I followed [this](https://www.reddit.com/r/archlinux/comments/whsqdq/comment/ij9r90h/?utm_source=reddit&utm_medium=web2x&context=3) Reddit comment and it helped!
 Not really sure why that's happening, though.

-If you get an error on line 60 of `hyprland.conf` after rebooting saying that colors couldn't be found, be sure to check line 24.
+-   If you get an error on line 60 of `hyprland.conf` after rebooting saying that colors couldn't be found, be sure to check line 24.
 Replace "uiriamu" with your Linux username.
 After that, run `hyprctl reload` in your terminal.
 Once this is resolved, it shouldn't happen anymore for future reboots.
+-   Be sure to customize your sddm conf file in `/lib/sddm/sddm.conf.d/default.conf`.
+Change your name, fonts, etc. if you want.\*\*\*\*

-This repo is also open to forks if you guys want to make changes of your own and take them into your own repository.
+-   This repo is also open to forks if you guys want to make changes of your own and take them into your own repository.

-If you guys have any problems, you can reach me on Reddit [u/rchrdwllm](https://www.reddit.com/user/rchrdwllm), I'll be happy to help!
+-   If you guys have any problems, you can reach me on Reddit [u/rchrdwllm](https://www.reddit.com/user/rchrdwllm), I'll be happy to help!